-In this experiment, we will use a distillation kit to observe the distillation process by separating ethanol and food coloring from a solution.
+In this experiment we will use a distillation kit with an ethanol and food coloring solution in order to observe the distillation process.

 Procedure

 Experiment setup

 Caution:

 You will be working with an open flame.
 Make sure not to have any flammable material in the proximity of the experiment.
 Be very careful when working with high temperatures.
 It is recommended to wear personal protective equipment.
 Material Safety Data Sheets (MSDS) are available online.